 I get home sick whenever the New Year rolls around.

 For someone who loves food and every aspect of it, the annual celebration that takes place in the home I grew up in has always been my favorite holiday.
-Family, togetherness, longevity, good health and a fresh start are just some of the meanings that the food symbolizes during this grand event!
+Family, togetherness, longevity, good health and a fresh start are some of the things we celebrate during this grand event!

 Days before the party, the menu is planned and the food is purchased.
 It’s really the only reason my dad has two refrigerators and a full sized freezer at his house.
 Then the production begins at a slow pace… day by day, a little is done.
 My mom makes a menu and uses it as her list.
 She has done so many of these parties, the whole organization of the event is tucked safely in her head.
 Words will not do this story justice…which is why I documented this with photos!
 Here goes!

 Sushi making takes place the day before.
 A whole gang of family comes over and we literally make a couple hundred sushi rolls!
 We only make two kinds: Takuan (pickled radish) and Tuna Maki.
 Everyone takes home a few rolls and the rest is for the big day!

 Grandma rolls each maki in waxed paper and places them in soda boxes for service later on.

 Nishime is made in HUGE vat!
 The konbu is hand-knotted by grandma! ❤

 The tuna is bought and cut up for sashimi!
 Delicious!

 Along with a couple freshly caught Onaga, that some may or may not like. =)